ezsystems/ezpublish-legacy/doc/Readme.rst

 on an existing install.

 Known issues (by design):

 * Will break any custom Ajax POST code, see last section for how to modify your code.
 * Miss configured reverse proxies or miss configured site.ini\[HTTPHeaderSettings] settings causing logged in user response to be cached will lead to situations where form tokens does not verify.

+Know issue:

+* When the extension is enabled, a filter is applied to add an hidden span tag as the first child of body.
+This filter does not work if an attribute of the body contains the caracter ">".

 =======